rackerlabs/support-how-to/content/rackconnect/rackconnect-v30-upgrade-information.md

     RackConnect v2.0 Network Policy rules during the migration, though you can create new RackConnect v3.0 cloud servers.

--   **Downtime will be on a per-server basis**: It is anticipated to be a few seconds as we add and move to the RackConnect Cloud Network.
+-   **Downtime will be on a per-server basis**: Downtime lasts approximately 1 to 2.5 minutes as we add and move to the RackConnect Cloud Network.

 -   **After the upgrade maintenance process starts, it should be completed in one batch**: The upgrade *can* occur in multiple